maxlebedev/maleficer/README.md

     - damage types.
 Not sure if elemental or what, but weaknesses, resistances
     - it would be cool to use scrolls as materials for something
         * if you roll a bad spell, it shouldn't just be trash
+    - A map type that is actually the inside of a creature
+        * The walls shift and can "swallow"
 ### Enemies
     - Spawners
     - "Commander" Enemies that effect their faction